DieselNet Technology Guide » Diesel Catalysts

 Please log in to view the complete version of this paper.

-Terms.
-Different authors use different terms when discussing NOx adsorbers, such as:
+Different authors use different terms when discussing (active) NOx adsorbers, such as:

-We should also introduce some basic terms related to the process of adsorption (these are still being confused in some NOx adsorber literature):
+We should also introduce some basic definitions related to the process of adsorption (these terms are confused in some NOx adsorber literature):

 At lower temperatures, adsorption is usually caused by intermolecular forces; it is then called physical adsorption.
 At higher temperatures, above about 200°C, the activation energy is available to form chemical bonds; if such mechanism prevails, the process is called chemisorption.